The inverted full-back: football tactics explained

 Former Athletic and Leeds boss Marcelo Bielsa also utilised a version of the system, when taking Chile to the last 16 of the 2010 World Cup, while Roberto De Zerbi and Ange Postecoglou were already fans of the tactic before leaving a mark on the Premier League.
 Meanwhile, Mikel Arteta’s adoption of the system at Arsenal, is interesting in that it is perhaps more of a defensive ploy than an attacking one.

-Trent Alexander-Arnold's gradual move infield is also as a result of Jurgen Klopp utilising the tactic at Liverpool.
+Trent Alexander-Arnold's gradual move infield is also a result of Jurgen Klopp utilising the tactic at Liverpool.
 When the academy graduate first broke into the team he would normally stay wide, in an attempt to try and overlap the inside forwards.
-Nowadays, he usually picks up possession close to the centre circle, only slightly higher than the Reds’ defensive midfielder.
+In Klopp's final Anfield season, he would pick up possession close to the centre circle, sometimes between the centre-backs.

-What are pros and cons of using inverted full-backs?
+What are the disadvantages of using inverted full-backs?

 Inverted full-backs also have to be agile enough to quickly return to their wide defensive position when the opposing team attacks.
 This is actually an incredibly underrated skill.
 After all, not many of us have Kyle Walker’s recovery speed and without that level of athleticism, it isn’t easy to stay defensively solid.
 If either full-back is unable to still effectively defend their flank, a team employing this tactic could quickly become overrun down the channels.